Find-A-Can/Find-A-Can/Reports/report-5-27.md

 - Set up automation to auto build docker image on GitHub and push it to an AWS hosting service

 #### Ryan Tannenberg
+- Implement a dialog to more gracefully handle network errors

 #### Joseph Ubelhart
 - Make app able to get nearest can to you